 An illness like fibromyalgia permeates every aspect of your life – it forever alters the trajectory of your story.
-For this year’s Fibromyalgia Awareness Day, I wanted to reflect how my diagnosis changed my path, both in negative and positive ways.
+For this year’s Fibromyalgia Awareness Day, I wanted to reflect on how my diagnosis changed my path, both in negative and positive ways.

 Fibromyalgia changed most of my relationships.
 I now depend on my husband for many daily tasks, household chores, and finances – I am a dependent and he is my caregiver.
-I have lost friendships, and I see the friends I still have less frequently then I would like.
+I have lost friendships, and I see the friends I still have less frequently than I would like.